Ljubljana Airport: Traffic figures and development

-International traffic per country
+Busiest routes

 Ground transport

 The airport is served by an exit off the A2 motorway and by bus services connecting it with the surrounding cities of Ljubljana, Kranj, Kamnik as well as Klagenfurt and its airport in Austria.
 Plans for a railway line connecting the airport with the city of Ljubljana and possibly also Kranj and Kamnik have been presented in the past, however the line most likely won't be built in the near future.
 The Airport is connected with many bigger Slovenian cities by bus and shuttle connections.
 Klagenfurt is connected by the Alpe Adria bus line.
 Other means of transportation to and from the airport are limited to the taxi services which are not controlled by the airport authority or Fraport Slovenija, and shared shuttle service with ticket sale point in the main arrival lobby.
-The price of a taxi will be considerably lower if you book online.